Pesukei dezimra: Recitation by women

-There is an argument among Orthodox rabbis as to whether women are required or even permitted to recite pesukei dezimra, given that it is considered by some to be a timebound commandment.
-The opinions either require women to recite it completely, prohibit the recitation of Barukh She'amar and Yishtabach among women, or allow but not require its recitation.
+There is an argument in Orthodox Judaism as to whether women are required or even permitted to recite the blessings of pesuke dezimra, given that it is considered by some to be a time-bound commandment.
+The opinions either require women to recite it completely, prohibit the recitation of Barukh She'amar and Yishtabach among women, or allow but do not require its recitation.

-Ashkenazi Judaism considers pesukei dezimra to be an obligation on the basis that it is not timebound, and it can be recited at any time of day.
+Ashkenazi Judaism considers pesuke dezimra to be an obligation because it is not time-bound and can be recited at any time of day.

 Opinions in Sephardic Judaism are divided.
 Some opinions allow women to recite pesukei dezimra without its accompanying blessings.